Buying a Suppressor: A Complete Guide

 A suppressor, often referred to as a silencer, is a device that attaches to a firearm’s muzzle to reduce the noise and flash produced when firing.
 Unlike what’s shown in movies, suppressors don’t make a gun completely silent; they significantly lower the sound to safer, more comfortable levels, protecting your hearing and enhancing your shooting experience.
 Suppressors also reduce recoil, improve accuracy by stabilizing the barrel, and minimize noise pollution, making them ideal for range sessions, hunting, or shooting in areas where noise is a concern.

 The terms “suppressor” and “silencer” are used interchangeably, though “suppressor” is more accurate since it reduces, rather than eliminates, sound.
 “Silencer” was a marketing term coined by inventor Hiram Maxim, but both describe the same device.
-Legally, suppressors are regulated under the National Firearms Act (NFA), but their benefits—such as hearing protection, reduced recoil, and a quieter shooting environment—make them a valuable addition for shooters in permitted states.
+Legally, suppressors are regulated under the National Firearms Act (NFA).
+Still, their benefits—such as hearing protection, reduced recoil, and a quieter shooting environment—make them a valuable addition for shooters in permitted states.
 Explore our suppressor collection to find the right model for your needs.

 Owning a suppressor is legal under federal law in the United States, governed by the National Firearms Act (NFA), which requires ATF approval and a $200 tax stamp.
 Suppressors are legal for civilian ownership in 42 states, though some states impose restrictions, such as prohibiting their use for hunting.
 The following states ban suppressors for civilian ownership: